Advancing the Science of Study Endpoints

 François Meyer joined the HAS in 2005 as Director of the Health Technology Assessment (HTA) Division.
 He took his current position of Advisor to the President, in charge of International affairs in 2011.
 Dr Meyer has been involved in the European cooperation on HTA (EUnetHTA) since its launch and has been a member of the Board of Directors of HTAi, the international society for HTA from 2011 till 2017.
 He earned his MD from the University of Montpellier and served the teaching hospitals of Montpellier as a practicing physician qualified in Endocrinology and Internal Medicine.
 He worked then 5 years in the R&D department of an international pharmaceutical company.
 From 1997 to 2005 he held various positions at the French Medicines Agency.

-Elektra Johanna Papadopoulos, MD, MPH
+Elektra Papadopoulos, MD, MPH

 - FDA, United States

-- Manager, Outcomes Measurement, Patient-Centered Outcomes Research
+- Head of Agile Execution, Patient-Centered Outcomes Research

 - Genentech, A Member of the Roche Group, United States